 Camper’s belongings may be sent to camp by UPS or other delivery services.
 Please ship at least eight business days before your child’s arrival at camp.
 Use a delivery service that provides a tracking number so the items can be traced, if they fail to arrive at camp.
 We encourage campers to fly home with their luggage.
 We also ship baggage home at the end of each session.
 Your account will be charged for the shipping and handling costs.

 Kingsley Pines is not responsible for any lost, stolen or damaged personal items; this includes clothes damaged by the laundry company.

 PLEASE LABEL all your child’s belongings with their first and last name (not just initials) with a permanent marker or name labels.
 Make a list of what your child packed and give it to them to check off when they pack to go home.
 Please check the lost and found before departing to avoid arriving home and finding something has been left behind.

 We DO NOT SHIP lost and found items home.

-Camper use of illegal drugs, marijuana, alcohol, tobacco, or fireworks of any kind is strictly prohibited and grounds for immediate dismissal without a refund.
+Camper use of illegal drugs, marijuana, alcohol, tobacco, electronic cigarettes or fireworks of any kind is strictly prohibited and grounds for immediate dismissal without a refund.
 This includes the use of matches or lighters in a dangerous manner.

 Campers have a great deal of freedom and many opportunities to make their own decisions at Kingsley Pines.
 We only require that they meet the following three expectations:

 Any camper who poses a danger to themselves or others will be asked to leave camp.
-Additionally, any camper who interferes with the enjoyment of camp by others will also be asked to leave.
+Additionally, any camper who interferes with the enjoyment of camp for others will also be asked to leave.
 Physical violence is grounds for immediate dismissal.
 In these situations, no refund will be issued.

 Families traveling by car should plan to arrive between 10:00 a.m. and 3:00 p.m. on opening day.